We estimate a government local fiscal multiplier from declines in procurement spending from the 2011 Budget Control Act.

 This paper analyzes a period of fiscal consolidation induced by the Budget Control Act of 2011 (BCA).
 The below figure shows the BCA-induced federal spending cut was large (predicted cuts over around 1000 billion dollars).
 All government agencies (and subagencies) were required to cut spending by a given percent and were given discretion over where to make these cuts.
 In sum, we argue that the aggregate shocks (summed over agencies/subagencies) is exogenous to local labor markets.

-to procurement spending in CBSAs across the US.
-We predict spending for CBSA in fiscal year by taking a measure of per-capita spending in
+Our paper uses a shift-share style instrument to leverage these exogenous shocks to procurement spending in CBSAs across the US.
+We predict spending for CBSA c in fiscal year t by taking a measure of per-capita spending in

 2010 (pre-BCA) and multiplying it by a CBSA’s exposure to national spending shocks.
 Our instrument for predicted spending is given by

-where is the 2010 share of employment in CBSA in industry and is the national change in procurement spending for industry .
+where sc,n,2010 is the 2010 share of employment in CBSA c in industry n and gn,t is the national change in procurement spending for industry n.
 In the paper we check two ways this instrument could be invalid, following suggestions from Borusyak et. al. (2022).
 First, we could be concerned that the aggregate spending shock is correlated local employment.
-We show that a CBSA’s predicted spending shock is uncorrelated with lagged changes in employment and wages (a pre-trends test
+We show that a CBSA’s predicted spending shock is uncorrelated with lagged changes in employment and wages (a pre-trends test).
+Second, we could be concerned that spending shocks were targeted to places without much political power.
+This does not show up in the data for four different proxy variables for political power.

 The paper goes into much more exciting econometric details on shift-share instruments and gives more institutional details to support our instrument.